bwittmann/NavPy/README.md

 #### Services
 None
 #### Configuration
-`dynamics_translation_noise_std_dev`: Each particle is predicted translative according to the odometry and a given translation uncertainty.
+`dynamics_translation_noise_std_dev`: Each particle is predicted translative according to the odometry and a given translation uncertainty.<br>
-`dynamics_orientation_noise_std_dev`: Each particle is predicted rotatory according to the odometry and a given orientation uncertainty.
+`dynamics_orientation_noise_std_dev`: Each particle is predicted rotatory according to the odometry and a given orientation uncertainty.<br>
 `num_particles`: Number of particles used in the Monte Carlo Localization.
-Due to computational cost this is a limiting factor of the algorithm and depends on the machine you are running the navigation algorithm
+Due to computational cost this is a limiting factor of the algorithm and depends on the machine you are running the navigation algorithm.<br>
 `num_beams`: Number of laserbeams used for updating the particles.
-The algorithm therefore subsamples equally from all the laserbeams delivered by the laser scanner of the robot.
+The algorithm subsamples equally from all the laserbeams delivered by the laser scanner of the robot.<br>
-`update_rate`: This defines the prediction and update rate of the Monte Carlo Localization.
+`update_rate`: This defines the prediction and update rate of the Monte Carlo Localization.<br>
 `launch_style`: The particles of the localization can be initialized randomly in the whole map or close to the position where the robot is spawnd.
-When the particles are initialized randomly at least 400 particles are necessary.
+When the particles are initialized randomly at least 400 particles are necessary.<br>
-`normalized_commulated_localization_error`: Treshhold which defines whether the localization or the odometry is used to estimate the robot pose
+`normalized_commulated_localization_error`: Treshhold which defines whether the localization or the odometry is used to estimate the robot pose.<br>
-`variance_increase_for_bad_localization`: Percentage with which the translation and orientation uncertainty is increased when the localization is not accruate and the odometry is used to estimate the pose of the robot.
+`variance_increase_for_bad_localization`: Percentage with which the translation and orientation uncertainty is increased when the localization is not accruate and the odometry is used to estimate the pose of the robot.<br>